Research Experience for Undergraduates Program

 Program Summary

-• Research Project- Students can choose from several of the physics subfields represented at UC Davis.
-Each student will have a personalized project, to conclude with a 15-minute presentation to the rest of the REU group.
+• Research Project- Students can choose from several of the physics and astronomy subfields represented at UC Davis.
+Each student has a personalized project, which concludes with a 15-minute presentation to the rest of the REU group and other interested department members.
+About 30% of the participants co-author journal articles based on their summer work.

-• Student/Faculty Interaction - During the first two weeks of the program, faculty will give introductory talks to put the students on a common ground so they can discuss their research.
-Throughout the summer, weekly lunchtime gatherings will be held, with a faculty mentor present, in which students will discuss their work.
+• Student/Faculty Interaction - During the first week of the program, faculty give introductory talks to put the students on a common ground so they can discuss their research.
+Throughout the summer, weekly gatherings are held, with a faculty mentor present, in which students will discuss their work.
+The weekly meetings also include learning about career paths of previous REU participants.
+At least one session is entirely devoted to information on graduate school.

-• Social Programs - The program will include one local and four out-of-town field trips, the latter mostly on weekends.
+• Social Programs - The program usually includes one local and four out-of-town field trips, the latter often on weekends.
 Trips may have a scientific emphasis, such as touring a national laboratory or industry facility, or may be primarily recreational.
 See the descriptions of our past REU programs for examples.
+These trips provide another opportunity to interact with faculty and graduate students in several subfields of physics.

 Eligibility

-• Students must have finished at least one year of college but may not have completed a B.S., B.A., or equivalent degree.
+• Students must have finished high school by summer 2025 but must not have completed a B.S., B.A., or equivalent degree in Physics or a related field.

 • College students from two-year or four-year institutions may apply.
-All students must be continuing their college education in Fall 2008.
+All participants must be continuing their college education in Fall 2025.

 • Strong preference is given to students who have completed at least one year of calculus-based introductory physics.